ashokjung/Design-Patterns/DesignPatterns/src/main/java/BuilderPattern/ReadMe.md

+#   Builder Pattern
     Builder Pattern is used , where we would like to handle construction of Objects that may contain lots of parameter & we would like to make Object Immutable once we are done constructing the Object.

 ## Concept